fbettag/lift-akka-example/README.md

 lift.akka.example
 =======

+What's this??

+This project was presented at the Scala LiftOff Conference 2011 in London.
+It was part of my Talk [Liftweb in the Real World.
+A hyper-polygot's tale.](http://goodstuff.im/fbettag-liftweb-in-the-real-world-a-hyper-pol).

+## How to run?

 Edit src/main/resources/props/default.props and change the path to something with files (e.g. your Downloads folder).
-It also needs RW permissions on that folder in order to write the copied files into a folder called "target" (right inside the specified dir).
+It also needs **writing permissions** on that folder in order to write the copied files into a folder called "target" (right inside the specified dir).

-After that it's traight on, just run:
+After that it's straight on, just run:

 ```
 mvn jetty:run
 ```

+## Thanks

 Thanks to everybody in the Lift Community and on [Liftweb Google Groups](http://groups.google.com/group/liftweb).